Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 an ability score.
 Your saving throw modifier is: Base save bonus + ability modifier

+### Saving Throw Types
-**Saving Throw Types:** The three different kinds of saving throws are Fortitude, Reflex, and Will:
+The three different kinds of saving throws are Fortitude, Reflex, and Will:

 *Fortitude:* These saves measure your ability to stand up to physical